-Alberto Vasari is a Brooklyn based photographer.
+Alberto Vasari is a Brooklyn based portrait and documentary photographer.

 When he is not on assignment he can often be found pursuing his other lifelong passion of martial arts.
 He trains at the world famous Renzo Gracie Academy where he studies Brazilian Jiu Jitsu and Muay Thai.
 He shares his love of both photography and martial arts by teaching at risk and special needs kids in Brooklyn.